JeodC/PortMaster-Descent/addons/d1/README.md

 |Mac CD Redbook Audio|d1cda-mac.dxa|
 |PS1 Soundtrack|d1-playstation.dxa|
 |D2X-XL Soundtrack|d1-d2x-xl-mus.dxa|

+## Missions
+Levels of the World is an official add-on with all of the entries from a level design competition held by Interplay in 1995, plus one level designed by Parallax Software.
+It contais Parallax Software top 10, 90 singleplayer and 23 multiplayer levels Total 123 levels.

+Repaired levels:
+Ice Outpost I - ICEOUT.MSN contained an invalid characetr causing the .rdl file to not be recognized
+Arena - ARENA.MSN missing `type=` line causing it to not be recognized for multiplayer anarchy mode

 ## Additional Add-Ons
 Missions can be found and downloaded from [Descent Mission Archive](https://sectorgame.com/dxma/)